blubberbo/LolPickem/README.md

 To view a hosted alpha demo of this app, please [click here](https://lol-pickem.netlify.com/).

-Please note: if the hosted alpha does not work, it could be because the environment variable API Key in the REST API could have expired.
-If that is the case, I will need to update the value before the demo functions properly.
+Please note: the alpha app requires the RIOT API Key, which has rate limits.
+If you encounter the 429 error, please follow the instructions, wait up to 2 minutes and refresh the app.

 ## Tech Stack